Programs in Columbia

 The Friends hold sales in the library lobby every Wednesday noon-3 p.m. and every Saturday 9:30 a.m.-3:30 p.m.
 All proceeds support library services.

 Bring your little one for some quality parent/child time.
-Meet other parents and children, explore literacy activites and get ideas for what you can do at home to develop learning skills.
-Because this program is very popular, we ask you to please plan on dropping in for 30 minutes.
-Birth to age 4.
+Meet other parents and children, read to your child and get ideas for activities you can do at home to develop learning skills.
+Ages 5 and younger.